roblox-ts/roblox-ts.com/README.md

 1. `npm install`
 2. `npm start`

-In order to get the sandbox to work, these commands will also need to be run:
+In order to get the interactive playground to work, these commands will also need to be run:
 1. `npm run install:rbxts-worker`
 2. `npm run build:rbxts-worker`